 The Nominating and Corporate Governance Committee is currently comprised of Ms. Masterson, as Chair, and Ms. Cornell.
 The Nominating and Corporate Governance Committee is responsible for, among other things, considering potential members of the Board, making recommendations to the full Board as to nominees for election to the Board and assessing the effectiveness of the Board.
 The Nominating and Corporate Governance Committee will consider director candidates recommended by shareholders.
 Any such candidates will be evaluated on the same basis as other candidates being evaluated by the Nominating and Corporate Governance Committee.
-Information with respect to such candidates should be sent to Zivo Bioscience, Inc., 21 East Long Lake Road, Ste 100, Bloomfield Hills, MI 48304, Attention: Secretary.
-The Nominating and Corporate Governance Committee as a whole when identifying and evaluating nominees and, among other things, considers diversity.
-The kore age, experience, qualifications, attributes and skills in identifying nominees, although it does not have a formal policy regarding the consideration of diversity.
-The current director nominee was recommended by the Nominating and Corporate Governance Committee is independent, as independent is defined under the rules of Nasdaq.
-Our Nominating and Corporate Governance Committee is independent, as independent is defined outer the rules of Nasdaq.
+Information with respect to such candidates should be sent to Zivo Bioscience, Inc., 2125 Butterfield Road, Suite 100, Troy, MI 48084, Attention: Secretary.
+The Nominating and Corporate Governance Committee considers the needs for the Board as a whole when identifying and evaluating nominees and, among other things, consider diversity in background, age, experience, qualifications, attributes and skills in identifying nominees, although it does not have a formal policy regarding the consideration of diversity.
+The current director nominees determined that each member of the Nominating and Corporate Governance Committee is defined under the rules of Nasdaq.
+Our Nominating and Corporate Governance Committee is independence is defined under the rules of Nasdaq.
+Our Nominating and Corporate Governance Committee committee constile charter is available on our website, www.zivobioscience.com, under the "Investors - Corporate Governance" tab.